BayouGuru67/Linux_Audio/README.md

 I am still using qpwgraph to maintain the persistence of the connections across reboots/sessions until I can figure out why Carla stopped doing it for me after a reboot (as previously stated).
 Once I figure this issue out, then that information on how to make that happen reliably will replace this paragraph and other logical edits will also be made, so watch this space for possible future developments!

 **June 2026 Update!**
-Now that I am runing Carla uder a Wayland JACK session using pw-jack, I can set up a dummy sink in pipewire for all audio sources to auto-connect to that would then route the audio into Carla and on to the output(s), eliminating the need for qpwgraph entirely.
-I have not yet committed to this plan, but I do plan to try implementing it in the near future and will edit this and other paragraphs with the observed results and procedures for implementation.
+Now that I am runing Carla uder a Wayland JACK session using pw-jack, I have set up rules and a dummy sink in pipewire/wireplumber for all audio sources to auto-connect to that then routes the audio into Carla and on to the output(s), eliminating the need for qpwgraph entirely!

 # EasyEffects_Presets
 BayouGuru's EasyEffects Presets!